jakriz/derrick/README.md

 To make sure this part of the documentation is correct you:

 1. make sure that you can identify the code sample block with a CSS selector,
-2. create an interface which references the code in your documentation
+2. create an interface which references the code in your documentation using a url, path and a CSS selector
     ```java
     @DerrickInterface(baseUrl = "http://mathwizard.io", imports = {"io.mathwizard.*"})
     public interface DocsMethods {